 You can discuss the value of nutrients each food has, how it is grown, how it is preserved, etc. while working together to prepare the meal – and talk about how the food would be made in an off grid manner if necessary.

 Check out our archive of delicious survival foods you can try using basic ingredients from your stockpile.

 3. Container Garden

-Starting or maintaining an indoor garden during a quarantine will increase your food security, save money, and teach the whole family the importance of not relying on a grocery store.
+Starting or maintaining an indoor garden will increase your food security, save money, and teach the whole family the importance of not relying on a grocery store.